Julie-Montague/GEO_CROPMAPPING_CHALLENGE/README.md

     4. XGBoost

   ### TRAINING PROCESS
-  - StratifiedKFold used for validation
+  - StratifiedKFold used for cross validation
   - No tuning : The data was first trained on fixed models with default parameters and the best models with the highest out-of-fold accuracy were saved
   - Hypeparameter tuning : using randomsearchCV on declared parameter spaces
   - Thresholding : default threshold at 0.5
   - evaluation metric:mean accuracy score, regional accuracy scores
-  - Model selection: pick by primary metric on OOF/val
+  - Model selection: pick by primary metric on Out-of-Fold-Accuracy
   - complexity control : selected features capped at 60
   - output feature importance visual
-  - A metadata json file is also saved shaowing the models chosen, features used, saved model path and accuracy scores VERSIONING : the models and metadata folder is saved using the timestamp of model run
+  - A metadata json file is also saved showing the models chosen, features used, saved model path and accuracy scores VERSIONING : the models and metadata folder is saved using the timestamp of model run

 ### FINAL MODEL INFERENCE